Graduate Student Timeline and Course of Study

 Following the student’s final research seminar, he or she is examined by the thesis or dissertation committee (Thesis or Dissertation Defense).
-Examples of past dissertations are available here: Link to Botany Department Electronic Theses & Dissertations
+Examples of past dissertations are available here (search for “Manoa and Botany”): Link to Botany Department Electronic Theses & Dissertations

 Student Learning Outcomes of Graduate Degrees

 - Demonstrated mastery of subject area including methodology and techniques

 - Demonstrated proficiency in oral and written communication

 - Demonstrated ability to plan, conduct and analyze independent/original research

 - Develop abilities to contribute as responsible and productive professionals in botanical sciences and related fields.

 Plan A (thesis) and Plan B (non-thesis) are separate Master’s of Science (MS) programs with distinct purposes.
 Before admission to candidacy, the plan that a candidate intends to follow must be declared and approved.
 The majority of students choose Plan A, which includes research and writing/defending a thesis.
 Plan B is offered for students who do not intend to make research in botanical sciences their profession.
 The Plan B program emphasizes teaching and technological aspects of the botanical sciences, but also involves a research project.
 Graduates with an MS degree have found employment in the areas of private and public research, land management, conservation, education, and business.
 Many Plan A MS students opt to continue their studies in the Doctoral program at UHM or elsewhere.